chenl1986/learngit/readme.txt

 Git is distributed a version control system.
-Git is free software aaaaa.
+Git is free software aaaaa stupid.